-The Fund employs as its investment strategy a program of investing in the common stock of companies that are generally within the capitalization range of the underlying index and derivative instruments, which primarily consist of equity index swaps and swaps on exchange-traded funds ("ETFs"), futures contracts, and options on securities, futures contracts, and stock indices.
-While the Fund may write (sell) and purchase swaps, it expects primarily to purchase swaps.
-Swap agreements and futures and options contracts, if used properly, may enable the Fund to meet its objective by increasing the Fund's exposure to the securities included in the underlying index or in the same proportion that those securities are represented in the Fund's benchmark.
-The Advisor attempts to consistently apply leverage to increase the Fund's exposure to 200% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
-The Fund's use of derivatives and the leveraged investment exposure created by such use are expected to be significant.
+The Fund employs as its investment strategy a program of engaging in short sales of securities generally included in the underlying index and investing in derivative instruments, which primarily consist of equity index swaps and swaps on exchange-traded funds ("ETFs"), futures contracts, and options on securities, securities indices, and futures contracts.
+While the Fund may write (sell) and purchase swaps, it expects primarily to write swaps.
+The Advisor attempts to consistently apply leverage to increase the Fund's exposure to -200% of the underlying index, and expects to rebalance the Fund's holdings daily to maintain such exposure.
+The Fund's investment in derivatives serves as a substitute for directly selling short each of the securities included in the underlying index.
 Certain of the Fund's derivatives investments may be traded in the over-the-counter ("OTC") market.
-Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in financial instruments with economic characteristics that should perform similarly to the securities of companies in the underlying index.
+Under normal circumstances, the Fund will invest at least 80% of its net assets, plus any borrowings for investment purposes, in financial instruments with economic characteristics that should perform opposite to the securities of companies included in the underlying index.

-The Dow Jones Industrial Average[®] is a price-weighted index of 30 "blue chip" U.S. stocks, which generally represent large-capitalization companies with a capitalization range of \$38 billion to \$2.1 trillion as of March 31, 2021.
+The Dow Jones Industrial Average® is a price-weighted index of 30 "blue chip" U.S. stocks, which generally represent large-capitalization companies with a capitalization range of \$38 billion to \$2.1 trillion as of March 31, 2021.
 To the extent the Fund's underlying index is concentrated in a particular industry the Fund will necessarily be concentrated in that industry.
 The industries in which the underlying index components, and thus the Fund's investments, may be concentrated will vary as the composition of the underlying index changes over time.
 While the Fund's sector exposure may vary over time, as of March 31, 2021, the Fund has significant exposure to the Communication Services Sector, Consumer Discretionary Sector, Consumer Staples Sector, Financials Sector, Health Care Sector, Industrials Sector, and Information Technology Sector, as each sector is defined by the Global Industry Classification Standard, a widely recognized industry classification methodology developed by MSCI, Inc. and Standard & Poor's Financial Services LLC.